brettadler/softwaretesting/docs/ai_instructions/openai.md

 - produce sample data.

 ## Use OpenAI Codex in Visual Studio Code
-Codex is OpenAI’s coding agent that can read, modify, and run code.
+Codex is OpenAI’s coding agent, capable of reading, modifying, and running code.
 It helps you build faster, squash bugs, and understand unfamiliar code.
 With the Codex VS Code extension you can use Codex side-by-side in your IDE, or delegate tasks to the cloud.

 Add Codex as a panel in VS Code to chat, edit, and preview changes seamlessly.
 With context from opened files and selected code, you can write shorter prompts and get faster, more relevant results.